Gabriele Casella: WAKO Pro Light heavyweight champion

 Casella faced Grégory Grossi for the WAKO-Pro World K-1 Light Heavyweight title at Monte-Carlo Fighting Masters on June 24, 2016.
 He won the five round affair by a unanimous decision.

 Casella faced Lawrence Smithen for the WMO World Light Heavyweight title at Monte-Carlo Fighting Masters on April 29, 2017.
 He won the fight by unanimous decision.

 He fought outside of Europe for the first time on June 10, 2017, at Kunlun Fight 62, as he was booked to face Artur Kyshenko.
 He lost the fight by a unanimous decision.

 Casella was booked to face Rémy Vectol at Thai Fight Rome on April 21, 2018.
 He won the fight by a first-round technical knockout.

 Casella was afterwards scheduled to make his Bellator Kickboxing debut against Alexandru Negrea at Bellator Rome on July 14, 2018.
 He won the fight by unanimous decision.
 Casella made his second appearance under the Bellator banner against Dani Taore at Bellator Kickboxing 11 on December 1, 2018.

 Casella was scheduled to face the former WKN Cruiserweight champion Corentin Jallon at Fighting Spirit 7 on April 27, 2019.
 He won the fight by unanimous decision.

 Casella faced Nikos Provias at Fighting Spirit 2022 on March 23, 2022, following a three-year absence from the sport of kickboxing.
 He won the fight by a second-round technical knockout.

 Boxing career

-Casella took part in the 2019 Italian national boxing championship, by competing in the heavyweight division.
+Casella took part in the 2019 Italian national boxing championship, competing in the heavyweight event.
 He beat Alessandro Gaglianese by referee stoppage in the first round, Gianluca Rosciglione by points in the quarterfinals and Domenico Norvetta by referee stoppage in the semifinals.
-These three victories earned him the right to face Davide Brito in the tournament finals, who Casella won the fight by points.
+These three victories earned him the right to face Davide Brito in the tournament finals, who Casella beat on points.

 Casella fought with the Italian national boxing team at the Castellon de la Plan.
 He was scheduled to face Enmanuel Reyes of the Spanish team on the fifth day of the competition, on October 10, 2020.
 Reyes won the fight by unanimous decision.